-Full TitlePhase 2 Trial of Response-based Radiation Therapy for Patients with Localized Central Nervous System Germ Cell Tumor (CNS GCT)(ACNS1123) Back to top
+Full TitlePhase 2 Trial of Response-based Radiation Therapy for Patients with Localized Central Nervous System Germ Cell Tumor (CNS GCT)(ACNS1123)

 Radiation therapy to the entire brain and often to the spinal cord is part of the standard therapy for germ cell tumors of the central nervous system (CNS).
 However, this treatment can result in later side effects, such as learning difficulties, problems performing daily activities, and impaired growth.
 Doctors are therefore seeking other effective ways to treat these cancers that are associated with fewer side effects.